When COVID-19 meets the flu | DW | 30.09.2020

 As if COVID-19 alone were not enough, the annual influenza wave will soon also be underway during fall and winter.
 So what if we get both illnesses at the same time?

 Just as scientists are scoring successes in coronavirus research, new problems are on their way.
-Fall is with us and winter is around the corner, so the season for colds and flu has begun — along with COVID-19.
+Fall is with us and winter is around the corner, so the season for colds and flu has begun — joining COVID-19.

 The coronavirus is already new territory for science, and the effects of its combination with influenza are equally unknown.
 There is much speculation about what is to be expected and what will or could happen when these two dangerous infectious diseases come together.
 This is what is making it so difficult to prepare adequately for the cold time of year.